-The Executive Peer Tool (ExPT), available through the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter), is designed to provide campus executives easy access to institutional and comparison group data.
+The Executive Peer Tool (ExPT) is designed to provide campus executives easy access to institutional and comparison group data.
 Using the ExPT, you can produce reports using different comparison groups and access a wider range of IPEDS variables.
+The ExPT is available through the IPEDS Data Center (http://nces.ed.gov/ipeds/data center).